List Script Editor

 The script language is PQL, unless using OLAP, Tabular or BW models, in which case the script language is MDX.
 To review a reference library of MDX functions, see Microsoft's MDX Function Reference.

-Warning: AI-generated assets are generated from public domain algorithms, which can produce both erroneous and inconsistent or random results.
+Warning: When using LLMs, your assets are generated using public domain algorithms.
+This can produce erroneous and inconsistent or random results.
 Use at your own risk.